 - The proposals are compatible with the surrounding residential uses.
-The style and layout of the proposed development does not have any adverse impact on neighbouring properties. - 88 The rear window to boundary distance of the houses proposed on plots 1 to 10 and plots 27 and 28 all meet the Council's guidance of being at least 9 metres to the boundary.
-With the change in levels there had been some concern that houses on plots 3 and 4 would be overlooked by the flatted block, (units 29-32 in phase 2).
+The style and layout of the proposed development does not have any adverse impact on existing neighbouring properties. - 91 The rear window to boundary distance of the houses proposed on plots 1 to 10 and plots 27 and 28 all meet the Council's guidance of being at least 9 metres to the boundary.
+With the change in levels there had been some concern that the flats (units 29-32) would overlook the houses on plots 3 and 4 (Phase 1).
 Extra clarification was sought with regard to this relationship between the flatted block and plots 3 and 4.
 The closest window to window relationship is 17.5m around 0.5 of a metre less than the 18 metre guidance.
 This measurement is from the face of blockwork to face of blockwork.
 The windows are also at a slight angle.
 To reduce overlooking amended plans were submitted moving the kitchen windows on the first floor flat to the gable elevation.
-The side boundary of the flatted block has also been slightly repositioned to ensure that this aspect is 9 metres from the boundary of plots 27 and 28 to the east.
+The side boundary of the flatted block has also been slightly re-positioned to ensure that this aspect is 9 metres from the boundary of plots 27 and 28 to the east.
 Overlooking into the rear gardens of the houses in plots 3 and 4 is mitigated by screen fencing and the angle of view from the flat windows.
-The other flatted blocks in phase 1 is considered acceptable from a residential amenity point of view with screen fencing between blocks to mitigate any overlooking from ground floor level and no windows from habitable rooms on the side elevations. - An objection has been made with regard to potential overlooking from users of the new access road towards properties to the west on Innerleithen Way.
-The road is over 30 metres from the residential property in question and it is considered that there will be no impact in terms of overlooking.